IEEE-PSH/hackpsh-web/README.md

 ### Submitting Pull Requests
 Submit pull requests to potentially merge your changes to the master branch.
 1. Go to the specific branch on GitHub
-2. At the top, click on `Compare and pull Request`
+2. At the top, click on `Compare and pull request`
 3. Fill out the form with information about the request
 4. Wait for feedback or approval.